cassidygroenendaal/trello-clone/README.md

 `server/lib/algorithm.js`
 > Add any functions or code in here that you need to use on your backend that aren't model/controller related

-`server/db/schema.sql`
+`server/config/config.js`
-> Update the name of the database you are using in here, then run it to create that database on your machine
+> Update the name of the database you are using in here, then run `npx sequelize-cli db:create` in the server folder to create the database

 `server/controllers`
 > Update your controllers to reflect your models